 Reid Gardner and Clark.
 In November 2000, we and Dynegy Inc. executed asset purchase agreements to acquire the 740 MW gas-fired Clark Station and 445 MW of the 605 MW coal-fired Reid Gardner Station, both located near Las Vegas, Nevada.
 The purchase price is approximately \$634 million.
-We expect to close the acquisition during the second quarter of 2001.
-In addition, we and Dynegy are negotiating to acquire an additional 145 MW of the Reid Gardner Station.
+Although we are working to close the acquisition during the second quarter of 2001, legislation has been recently introduced in the Nevada legislature that, if passed as introduced, would prohibit the sale of the Reid Gardner and Clark stations.
+In addition, the Public Utilities Commission of Nevada has commenced a proceeding that could reverse its original requirement that these plants be sold.
+Finally, we and Dynegy are negotiating to acquire an additional 145 MW of the Reid Gardner Station.